flyway/flywaydb.org/documentation/getstarted/advanced/migrationtesting.md

     <pre class="console"><span>&gt;</span> chmod +x take-db-backup.sh</pre>

 1. Finally you'll need to add the source file for your data image `pagila-backup.yaml`, which you created locally earlier, to your repository.
+Now you can push all your new files to the repository.

 Every week day at 9am, this script will run which creates a new data image from a backup of the latest state of Pagila database.
 We don't need to change our other workflow - that is already programmed to use an image under the name of `Pagila:prod`, and much like docker tags we will have a newer image with the `prod` tag after this script is run.